graciellehigino/ms_stop_stacking_sdms/manuscript.md

 evolutionary changes and phenology).

-Interestingly, because ecological networks are the cumulative pool of local interactions, it is possible that network structure varies throughout scales [@Galiana2018SpaSca].
+Interestingly, because ecological networks are the cumulative pool of local interactions, it is possible that network structure varies across scales [@Galiana2018SpaSca].
 For example, increased species richness can promote species packing and specialization of interactions at local scale even for generalist species [CITATIONS; CHAP 1].
 Moreover, the local combinations of